AdrieanKhisbe/diractions/README.md

 <!-- §see: inner link document -->

-## >> Warning <<

-This is still an inbuilding young plugin.
-So if you are using it by directly cloning the repo rather than using antigen, prefer the `master` branch.
-It's working, I use it everyday on my terminal (for a long time).
-However some glitches are possible, mainly with latest feature introduced.
-I'm using it with *Zsh* 5.0.2, and unaware of minimal zsh version required. (probably 4.3 at least)

-**If you have any remark, refactor suggestion or you are having some unexpected behavior or bug (*soooory*), just post an issue ;)**

-(I'm aware of the potential security issues: zsh env/function poisoinning, and evaluated code/injections,... but it's aimed to be used only in interactive mode on your shell so as insecure as a shell bash config.
-So for now, I would advise not to use it without a glance of the source)

-The `diraction` aliases point to a *"dispatch function"*  taking the attached directory as first argument. (then subcommand, and its eventual arguments)

 ## Usage

 Here is some more in depth description about how to use *Diractions*.